mrsingleton/jour71105/lessons/data/math/aggregates/01-count-sum.md

 ---

 ## Count vs Sum
 Here's a great way to think about the difference between counting versus summing.
-Think about how many units of currency there are in circulation in the United States today.
+Think about the units of currency in circulation in the United States today.

 ![Silvrback blog image](https://silvrback.s3.amazonaws.com/uploads/ed7f5ac0-e196-4323-bb1d-c46ecfb7fc25/usd-coins_crop_large.jpg)